Is Lurpak Butter Healthy?

 Lactic cultures are bacteria added to dairy products to help with the fermentation process.
 They also help to create a richer flavour.

-Read More: Photos of a healthy diet for diabetics
+Read More: Atkins diet for diabetics or pre-diabetics

 The Lurpak Lighter Slightly Salted block butter contains only butter, water, and salt.